GAME STUDIO · AGES 12–179 WEEKS

 They ship

-A public multiplayer game + a class tournament your family played in.
+A public multiplayer game + a class tournament your family watched live.

 WHAT THEY WALK AWAY WITH